Top festivals in Switzerland 2016

 Mid-January: Grindelwald Snow Festival

-The Swiss winter provides a backdrop for the artists and sculptures who specialise in artistic ice sculptures.
-Every year sculputors from all over the world gather in Grindelwald, near Interlaken.
-During the six days of the festival, the streets of the snowy town become a charming museum with temporary creations decorating every corner.
-Until the ice melts, the white statues create an unforgettable experience for local residents and tourists alike.
+The Swiss winter provides a backdrop for the artists and sculptors who specialise in artistic ice sculptures.
+Every year sculptors from all over the world gather in Grindelwald, near Interlaken.
+During the six-day festival, the streets of the snowy town become a charming museum with temporary creations decorating every corner.
+Until the ice melts, the white statues create an unforgettable experience for both locals and tourists.
+The next Snow Festival is 18 to 23 January 2016.
+See www.grindelwald.ch.

 End of January: International Balloon Festival, Château-d'Oex

 For eight colourful days at the end of January, the Alpine village of Château-d'Oex accommodates around 80 hot air balloons from 20 different countries.
-Ballons of all kinds of shapes and sizes float over the snowy Alps and it is quite a spectacular sight to behold, turning the cold grey winter into a beautiful, colourful event.
+Balloons of all kinds of shapes and sizes float over the snowy Alps and it is quite a spectacular sight to behold, turning the winter greys into a colourful sky.
+The Balloon Festival runs from 23 to 31 January 2016.
+See www.festivaldeballons.ch.

 Mid-February: Basel Fasnacht

-Every year for almost 700 years thousands of Basel residents have gathered at 4am in the freezing cold, awaiting the four rings of the city clock that announces the start of the three-day carnival.
-The carnival participants wear masks and colourful disguises march in street parades, accompanied by orchestras playing piccolos and other wind instruments.
+Every year for around 700 years, thousands of Basel residents have gathered at 4am in the freezing cold, awaiting the four rings of the city clock that announces the start of the three-day carnival.
+The carnival participants wear masks and colourful disguises, and march in street parades accompanied by orchestras playing piccolos and other wind instruments.
+The next Basel Fasnacht starts 23 February, 2015.
+See fasnacht.ch.

 April: Interlaken Classic Music Festival